-GPS Setup Menu, left; GPS Simulator menu, right.
+GPS Simulator menu.

 Make the desired settings, then turn the simulator on by highlighting the GPS SIMULATOR ON box and pressing ENT key.
 Press EXIT | EXIT | EXIT to erase this menu.
 A message and tone appear periodically, warning you that the simulator is on.
 To turn the simulator off, repeat the above steps or turn the unit off.